alex-lt-kong/the-nitty-gritty/c-cpp/common/03_disassembly/README.md

     `sub` for `push`.

 * `call`/`ret`: the way `call` and `ret` work is called the "calling convention".
-An informative video can be found here.
-We are going to describe how they work with a toy example extracted from [here](./5_function-call/):
+An informative video can be found [here](./0_assets/x86-calling-convention.mp4).
+We are going to describe how they work with a toy example extracted from [here](./5_function-call/), where `call` is executed at `0x1166` and `ret` is executed at `0x1145`:
     ```asm
     1125:       55                      push   rbp
     1126:       48 89 e5                mov    rbp,rsp
     1129:       89 7d ec                mov    DWORD PTR [rbp-0x14],edi
     112c:       89 75 e8                mov    DWORD PTR [rbp-0x18],esi
     112f:       c7 45 fc 00 00 00 00    mov    DWORD PTR [rbp-0x4],0x0
     1136:       8b 55 ec                mov    edx,DWORD PTR [rbp-0x14]
     1139:       8b 45 e8                mov    eax,DWORD PTR [rbp-0x18]
     113c:       01 d0                   add    eax,edx
     113e:       89 45 fc                mov    DWORD PTR [rbp-0x4],eax
     1141:       8b 45 fc                mov    eax,DWORD PTR [rbp-0x4]
     1144:       5d                      pop    rbp
     1145:       c3                      ret
     ...
     1162:       89 d6                   mov    esi,edx
     1164:       89 c7                   mov    edi,eax
     1166:       e8 ba ff ff ff          call   1125 <add>
     116b:       89 45 f4                mov    DWORD PTR [rbp-0xc],eax
     116e:       8b 45 f4                mov    eax,DWORD PTR [rbp-0xc]
-    ```
+    ```.
+    * `call` instruction does the following things:
-    1. `call` instruction `push`es the return address (i.e., the address of the instruction immediately after the `call` instruction.
+        1. it `push`es the return address (i.e., the address of the instruction immediately after the `call` instruction.
 In the example, the address being `push`ed is `0x116b`) to the stack.
-    1. `call` instruction `jmp`s to the address of being called.
+        1. it `jmp`s to the address of being called.
 In the above example, `0x1125`.
 Internally, it sets the `eip` register to `0x1125`.
-    * Note that `call` instruction only saves return address (e.g., `0x116b`) to the stack but it does not create a new stack frame.
+        * Note that `call` instruction only saves return address (e.g., `0x116b` ) to the stack but it does not create a new stack frame.
 The new stack frame is created by the callee itself at `0x1125` and `0x1126`.
     * `ret` is the reverse of `call`.
-    * Note that in the entire function call we `push`ed twice.
+        * Note that during the "function call" we `push`ed twice.
 The 1st `push` is implicitly invoked by `call`, which stores the return address to the stack.
 The 2nd `push` is explicitly executed in the callee function (at `0x1125`), storing the base of the previous stack frame to the stack.
         * Similarly, `ret` involves two `pop`s.
-        * The 1st `pop` is explicitly executed at `0x1144`.
+            1. The 1st `pop` is explicitly executed at `0x1144`.
-        * the 2nd one is done implicitly by `ret`, which `pop`s the return address (in this case, `0x116b`) from stack and `jmp` to it.
+            1. The 2nd one is done implicitly by `ret`, which `pop`s the return address (in this case, `0x116b`) from stack and `jmp`s to it.

 ### References